qdm12/hbc/README.md

 docker image rm qmcgaw/homomorphic-binary-circuits
 ```

-Then delete the hbc/src directory on your host machine
+Then delete the hbc repository on your host machine

 ### 5.1 With Vagrant